chris-koch-penn/polylang.io/README.md

 * Matrix operations in Julia are broken.
 * Certain languages are large.
 Julia, C++, Golang, and OCaml are roughly 50 mb.
 I'm open to proposals on the best ways to shrink these.
 * Golang is around 50 mb - this could be brought down by compiling [TinyGo](https://github.com/tinygo-org/tinygo) to WebAssembly.
-* Implement Rust, R, Objective-C, Kotlin, Java, C-Sharp, Haskell, etc. If the compiled package size is over 50 mbs, the JSDelivr CDN can't cache them for us and Polylang will be much more expensive to run.
-So please, only work on one of these languages if you think you can get the final WASM package to be less than 50 mbs.
+* Implement Rust, R, Objective-C, Kotlin, Java, C-Sharp, Haskell, etc. If the compiled package size is over 50 mbs when compressed, the JSDelivr CDN can't cache them for us and Polylang will be much more expensive to run.
+So please, only work on one of these languages if you think you can get the final WASM package to be less than 50 mbs compressed.

 ## Inspirations, Acknoledgements, and OSS Projects Used by Polylang
 * [micropython](https://github.com/micropython/micropython/tree/master/ports/javascript)'s javascript port for Python 3.4.